ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

     * Second email: 00_ma_test_[DD][month][YYYY]@mailinator.com
     * Password: test1234
     * Default privacy for new activities: Everyone
+    * Subscribe to quarterly emails about new features
-    * Accept terms and conditions (Do we need to test the subscription option too?)
+    * Accept terms and conditions
 3. Attempt to edit the biography of the record- check you get a warning message to verify your email address
 5. Visit https://qa.orcid.org/signout
 6. Visit https://www.mailinator.com and check the inbox for ma_test_[DD][month][YYYY]@mailinator.com